vinayaksavle/sushilburagute.github.io/content/posts/2020-06-10-barrier/index.md

 ---
-title: Fall of the Barrier to Code
+title: The Fall of the Barrier to Code
 author: Sushil Buragute
 date: 2020-06-10
 hero: ./images/code.jpg
 excerpt: From requiring a Phd to work on computers to needing an Internet connection.
 See how it all changed in my article!
 ---

-# Fall of the Barrier to Code
+# The Fall of the Barrier to Code

 Let me start off with an example: